rtmigo/dmk_py/README.md

 The only predictable part of the file is the format version number encoded in the first two bytes.
 However, even the first two bytes are not constant.
-Similar "version number" can be found literally in every fourth file, if it contains random rubbish.
+Similar "version number" can be found literally in every fourth file, even if it contains random rubbish.

 ## Encryption